-- "award" means a decision of the arbitral tribunal on the substance of the dispute and includes any interim, interlocutory or partial award; - "confidential information" in relation to arbitral proceedings, means information that relates to the arbitral proceedings or to an award made in those proceedings and includes the following- - (a) the statement of claim, statement of defence and all other pleadings, submissions, statements or other information supplied to the arbitral tribunal by a party; - (b) any information supplied by a party to another party in compliance with a direction of the arbitral tribunal; - (c) any evidence, whether documentary or otherwise supplied to the arbitral tribunal; - (d) any notes made by the arbitral tribunal of oral evidence or submissions given before the arbitral tribunal; - (e) any transcript of oral evidence or submissions given before the arbitral tribunal; - (f) any rulings or communications of the arbitral tribunal; - (g) any award of the arbitral tribunal;

-"Court" means the High Court of Guyana;

-"data message" means information generated, sent, received or stored by electronic, magnetic, optical 'or similar means, including electronic data interchange, electronic mail, telegram, telex or telecopy;
+"award" means a decision of the arbitral tribunal on the substance of the dispute and includes any interim, interlocutory or partial award;

+A.D.
+2024] ARBITRATION ACT 2024 [No. "confidential information" in relation to arbitral proceedings, means information that relates to the arbitral proceedings or to an award made in those proceedings and includes the following- (a) the statement of claim, statement of defence and all other pleadings, submissions, statements or other information supplied to the arbitral tribunal by a party; (b) any information supplied by a party to another party in compliance with a direction of the arbitral tribunal; (c) any evidence, whether documentary or otherwise supplied to the arbitral tribunal; (d) any notes made by the arbitral tribunal of oral evidence or submissions given before the arbitral tribunal; (e) any transcript of oral evidence or submissions given before the arbitral tribunal; (f) any rulings or communications of the arbitral tribunal; (g) any award of the arbitral tribunal; "Court" means the High Court of Guyana; "data message" means information generated, sent, received or stored by electronic, magnetic, optical or similar means, including electronic data interchange, electronic mail, telegram, telex or telecopy; "domestic arbitration" means any arbitration which is not an international arbitration; "electronic communication" means any communication that the parties make by means of data messages; "foreign representative" means an attorney-at-law or other person who is not arbitration, or with the permission of the Court, in a domestic arbitration;

-- "domestic arbitration" means any arbitration which is not an international arbitration; - "electronic communication" means any communication that the parties make by means of data messages; - "foreign representative" means an attorney-at-law or other person who is not a resident or citizen of the place of arbitration and who has been appointed by a party to represent him or her in an international arbitration, or with the permission of the Court, in a domestic arbitration;
+"foreign representative" means an attorney-at-law or other person who is not a resident or citizen of the place of arbitration and who has been appointed by a party to represent him or her in an international